fbpx

 The Landlord’s Responsibility Inside an Apartment

 Depending on the terms of your lease, you may not be allowed to correct some defects in your apartment.
-For instance, you may not be allowed to fix broken tiles or torn carpet, despite the trip hazard this poses to you and your guests.
+For instance, you may not be allowed to fix broken tiles or torn carpets despite the trip hazard this poses to you and your guests.
 In a case like this, who is liable for an injury, you or your landlord?

 If something like this happens, you should consult an attorney at once.
 The liability for the injury may depend on whether or not you informed the landlord about the hazard in a timely manner.
 Depending on the terms of your lease and the laws of your state, the landlord may have a duty to repair interior damage within a certain period of time or after written notice.
 An attorney can advise you about these requirements.